 If you have a behavioral health condition (like depression, anxiety, or another mental health condition), Medicare may pay your doctor or other health care provider to help manage your care for that condition.
-Some health care providers may offer care management services using the Psychiatric Collaborative Care Model.
+Some health care providers may offer care management services using the Psychiatric Collaborative Care Model or models involving behavioral health integration.

-The Psychiatric Collaborative Care Model is a set of integrated behavioral health services, such as:
+The Psychiatric Collaborative Care Model is a set of integrated behavioral health services. like: